 Truth or Dare is a kind of NSFW game that is a fan favorite of students across Canada, America and other parts of the world.
-Truth or Date: Remote Work Edition takes those popular game mechanics and optimizes for virtual team building for remote workers.
+Truth or Dare: Remote Work Edition takes those popular game mechanics and optimizes for team building online.

 - One person starts by naming another player and saying the words, “truth or dare?”